Adnan Saidi: Family background and early life

 Adnan was born in a Minangkabau family in Sungai Ramal, near Kajang, Selangor, Malaya.
 He was the eldest of six children in his family and attended Pekan Sungei Ramal School.
 After graduating, he worked as a trainee teacher at his alma mater for over a year.

 He is the great-grandson of renowned Negri warrior Datuk Siamang Gagap.

 Career

 Adnan enlisted in the Malay Regiment in 1933 and was selected as the regiment's best recruit for his outstanding performance.
 He was promoted to sergeant in 1936.
 A year later, he marched alongside the Colonial Contingent representing the Federated Malay States at the coronation parade of George VI and earned a coronation medal.

 In late 1941, Adnan was posted to Singapore to attend an officer conversion course and lived with his family in a house at Pasir Panjang reserved for the Malay Regiment's officers.
-After completing his training, he was commissioned as a lieutenant and appointed as company officer of the 7th Platoon in C Company of the Malay Regiment's 1st Battalion.
+After completing his training, he was commissioned as a lieutenant and appointed as company officer of the 7th Platoon in C Company of the 1st Battalion, Malay Regiment.
 In December 1941, he sent his family back to their hometown in Kajang, Selangor for their safety.